Dev-Alan-Isaac/TELEGRAM-BOT/README.md

-# Project Title
+# Project Telegram BOT

-A short description about the project and/or client.
+ Telegram chatbot developed using the Telegram.Bot library for .NET (version 19.0.0).
+This chatbot is designed to serve as an educational tool, teaching users about the basic functionalities of Telegram bots.

 ## Getting Started